 Marketing management is in charge of all marketing efforts.
 Also, it evaluates the success of marketing initiatives as well as the efficiency of marketing workers and programs.

 Moreover, this method entails comparing actual findings to the standard, noting discrepancies, and taking corrective action.

 Each company has predefined goals and objectives that are directed by marketing management objectives.
 The following are the most critical and important marketing management goals:

 1. Attracting potential customers

 The most primary priority of organizations is to attract customers.
 It would further lead to sales and revenue.
 However, it may sound like an easy task but it’s not!

 Therefore, certain strategies are applied to get new customers.
-Some of those strategies include displaying ads on TV, social media advertising, endorsing products on pamphlets, and much more.
+Some of those strategies include displaying ads on TV, social media advertising, making videos to endorse your products, using pamphlets for product promotions, and much more.

 2. Earning Profits